 The Conference: THINK17

 My friends at CO-OP invited me to check out their annual conference: THINK17.
 I wasn’t able to stay for the entire thing because of prior obligations that week, but I’m so glad I made it for the two days I did.
 It was the most interesting and dynamic conference I’ve ever been to.

 We listened to speakers who challenged the norm, spoke with credit union reps who were completely dedicated to making their members’ experiences beyond spectacular, and got to hear from some of the winners of their THINK17 prize, which invited innovation in the digital financial experience for those 50+.

 Aside from the awesome financial nerd discussions and inspirational speakers, we also were privy to some top notch entertainment, including a sampler of Hamilton during opening:

 And a Cirque-esque performance at our first night’s party:

 I didn’t spend a lot going to shows or anything of the like while I was in NYC.
-I found that walking around in the evening brought enough free entertainment that I didn’t have to pay for it.
-Just walking around Times Square my Airbnb friends and I were able to see some great performances, including a talented break dancing troupe.
+Walking around in the evening brought enough free entertainment that I didn’t have to pay for it.
+Simply by going outside, my Airbnb friends and I were able to see some great performances, including a talented break dancing troupe.

 The above video is in 360.
 Best viewed through your VR headset, but you can also look around by clicking and dragging to change your perspective with your mouse.